Grade School Resources

 Full Course Materials

 - In these case studies, we’ve used prominent news stories, ripped from the headlines, to illustrate key News Literacy lessons.
+The case studies cover a variety of topics, including balance and fairness in the coverage of climate change, truth and verification in the 2016 presidential campaign, and the power of images in the Syrian refugee crisis.
 The case studies are categorized by News Literacy concept.

 We have been engaged in projects in which we have created lessons tied to media from a particular region of the country.
 Our first set of lessons were localized for the Chicago area.